dokku/dokku/docs/networking/proxies/nginx.md

 > dokku nginx:start
 > ```

-If Dokku handling all requests is not the desired behavior, you may want to add the following configuration to the global nginx configuration.
+If services should only be accessed via their domain name, you may want to disable the default site by adding the following configuration to the global nginx configuration.

 Create the file at `/etc/nginx/conf.d/00-default-vhost.conf`: